 Severance Agreements.
-The Company and Glacier Bank entered into agreements with each of Messrs.
-Strosahl and Van Helden.
-These agreements are for an initial one year term, which is extended each year for an additional year upon the review and approval of the Boards of Directors of the Company and Glacier Bank, and provides for severance benefits payable to Messrs.
-Strosahl and Van Helden if either party is improperly terminated or voluntarily terminates his or her employment for good reason following a change in control of the Company.
-Messrs.
-Strosahl and Van Helden are entitled to receive annual salaries, which may be adjusted, as appropriate, by the Compensation Committee.
-In the event of termination after a change in control, as defined in the agreement, each of Messrs.
-Strosahl and Van Helden would be entitled to receive two times his annual compensation payable over 24 months.
+The Company and Glacier Bank entered into a severance agreement with Mr. Strosahl.
+This agreement is for an initial one year term, which is extended each year for an additional year upon the review and approval of the Boards of Directors of the Company and Glacier Bank, and provides for severance benefits payable to Mr. Strosahl if he is improperly terminated or voluntarily terminates his employment for good reason following a change in control of the Company.
+Mr. Strosahl is entitled to receive an annual salary, which may be adjusted, as appropriate, by the Compensation Committee.
+In the event of termination after a change in control, as defined in the agreement, Mr. Strosahl would be entitled to receive two times his annual compensation payable over 24 months.

 Bouchee Employment Agreement.
 On August 9, 1996, FSB entered into a three-year employment agreement with Mr. Bouchee that provides for severance benefits payable to Mr. Bouchee if he should be improperly terminated or voluntarily terminates his employment for good reason following a change in control.
 Mr. Bouchee is entitled to receive an annual salary, which may be adjusted, as appropriate, by the Compensation Committee.
-In the event of termination after a change in control, as defined in the agreement, Mr. Bouchee would be entitled to receive an annual to ne year's annual compensation, payable in one lump sum, as well as insurance benefits and pension and 401(k) contributions for a year following termination.
+In the event of termination after a change in control, as defined in the agreement, Mr. Bouchee would be entitled to receive an amount equal to one year's annual compensation, payable in one lump sum, as well as insurance benefits and pension and 401(k) contributions for a year following termination.